Food, Land and Sea

 11.5.2 Goal FB – Organisations are Serving Local, Sustainable and Healthy Food

-Organisations, especially ‘anchor institutions’ (those that are unlikely to leave an area, such as the NHS, universities, local authorities and schools), can help to raise expectations in food provision and set an example for employees and others to follow.
-Organisations must commit to providing meals aligned with the Eatwell Guide.
+Organisations, especially ‘anchor institutions’ (i.e. those that are unlikely to leave an area, such as the NHS, universities, local authorities and schools), can help raise expectations in food provision.
+They can prioritise environmental enhancement, local sourcing and high nutritional standards in food procurement.
+In turn, this should reduce supply chain emissions, increase demand for local food and contribute to improved public health outcomes.

-The South West Food Hub,13 launched in May 2020, is establishing shorter supply chains between producers and public sector organisations to make it easier to serve local, seasonal, fresh produce.
+The South West Food Hub,33 launched in May 2020, is supporting the region’s food network.
+It is establishing shorter supply chains between producers and public sector organisations to make it easier to serve local, seasonal, fresh produce.
+It is also helping SMEs to meet purchasers’ requirements.

 F5.
 Anchor institutions to consider buying local through the South West Food Hub